 - a.
-The course(s) for which applications are being accepted, and a general description of the duties of the position(s) (whether the position(s) involves teaching an independent section of a course, teaching a discussion section, grading assignments, holding office hours), and an estimated FTE for the position(s). - b.
+The course(s) for which applications are being accepted, and a general description of the duties of the position(s) (whether the position(s) involves teaching an independent section of a course, teaching a discussion section, grading assignments, holding office hours), and an estimated FTE for the position(s).
+Job postings should also include required availability (dates and times), for example for class sessions and additional scheduled field trips, to the extent that information is available at the time the job is posted.
+If dates and times for required availability cannot be finalized at the time the job is posted, the posting must include the total number of hours of required availability outside of normal working hours, if any, and, in general terms, when any required availability outside of normal working hours will be. - b.
 The minimum and desired qualifications for employment and a description of selection and decision-making procedures.
 This description of qualifications shall include the role, if any, of student evaluations and past instructional experience.
-The decision-making procedures shall include the role of applicant preferences for course placement and procedures and criteria for late appointments. - c.
-The person to whom the application should be submitted and information on the preferred method for submitting applications; the name(s) of the decision-making agent(s); the application due date(s).
+The decision-making procedures shall include the role of applicant preferences for course placement and procedures and criteria for late appointments.